 Now, this may seem like rather extravagant nonsense to spout about a snack but to anyone who has ever bemoaned eating a bare chip, it isn’t.
 Whether it is a good, old potato chip you’re eating or a new-age polenta one, they are all made better by the presence of a dip.
 And the amazing thing is that a suitable dip for a variety of chips can be made out of one easy-to-find and HEALTHY ingredient- yogurt (cue applause).

 While Greek yoghurt is an excellent base for most dips, hung curd can be used to thicken and cream the dips even more dramatically.
 A few hours of hanging the curd/yogurt in a fine sieve will remove the excess water (in the fridge, please).

 While you’re waiting for that to strain, let’s go meet the dips.

 The Popeye dip:

 Easy to make, this dip scores highly on the nutrition scale.
 Steam some finely chopped spinach and mix it well with caramelized onions, lemon zest, and the afore-mentioned hung curd.
-Season well with sea salt and freshly ground white pepper, and scoop liberally with potato chips.
+Get your hands on some potato chips and sprinkle them liberally with sea salt and freshly ground white pepper.

 Smash the flesh of a ripe avocado with a spoon of lime juice, zest of a lime and some olive oil.
 Then stir a cup of smooth Greek yogurt into the mix, season with sea salt and garnish with finely chopped chives and cilantro.
 This one’s a winner with nachos and tortilla chips.